+Apple pie tips are here!
 Apple pie happens to be my specialty.
 I think my husband actually married me for my apple pie!
 I learned pie-making from my Grandma Howard, and worked to perfect some of her techniques.
-Here’s my 10 tips for better apple pies, just in time for Thanksgiving and holiday baking!
+Here are my 10 tips for better apple pies, just in time for Thanksgiving and holiday baking!

 People think apple pie is difficult.
 Far from true.
-Apple pies are very easy to make if you practice a little and know some tricks for working with pie crust.
+Apple pies are very easy to make if you practice a little and know some tricks for working with the pie crust.
+My apple pie tips start with creating a delicious crust.

 Make more – if you’re going to make one apple pie, make two.
 Make three!
 I just made three apple pies in two hours before writing this post.
 Honestly, you have all the ingredients out anyway, and the steps are so simple, you might as well make the most of it!